Sequences of Bivariate Bicycle Codes from Covering Graphs: Conclusion

 \section{Conclusion}

 We have shown that when starting with a given BB code, it is possible to generate an infinite sequence of new BB codes via covering graphs.
-These so-called cover codes all have Tanner graphs that are covering graphs of the original base code.
-We presented simple algebraic requirements on the defining polynomials and lattice parameters of a BB code to be a cover of a smaller BB code.
+These so-called cover codes all have Tanner graphs that are covering graphs of the base code's Tanner graph.
+We present simple algebraic requirements on the defining polynomials and lattice parameters of a BB code to be a cover of a smaller BB code.
 In particular, the base code's lattice parameters must divide the cover code's lattice parameters and the defining polynomials of the cover code must equal the base code's polynomials modulo the base code's lattice parameters.

 The cover codes reside in a considerably smaller search space than the full search space of polynomials for a given set of lattice parameters.
 This is only useful in so far as this search space contains interesting codes that have non-trivial $k$ and $d$.
 Through a combination of theoretical guarantees and numerical evidence, we have shown that this is indeed the case.
 For example, we have shown that the $k=12$ and $k=8$ codes from \cite{Bravyi2024BB} can be viewed as cover codes.
 We have also recovered the $[[18,8h,\leq 2h]]$ balanced product codes of \cite{Tiew2025Dehn} and the generalised toric codes \cite{Liang2025gtc}.

-Furthermore, we found several new sequences of BB codes with weight 8 checks.
+We have found several new sequences of BB codes with weight 8 checks.
 Many of these codes have $kd^2/n$ considerably higher than the weight 6 codes, although this comes at the cost of increased complexity of implementation on quantum devices.
+The $[[64,14,8]]$, $[[144,14,14]]$, $[[192,20,\leq 16]]$ and $[[288,14,\leq24]]$ codes are some of the best instances we find.